opentripplanner/OpenTripPlanner/doc-templates/sandbox/MapboxVectorTilesApi.md

 The tiles can be fetched from `/otp/routers/{routerId}/vectorTiles/{layers}/{z}/{x}/{y}.pbf`, where `layers` is a comma separated list of layer names from the configuration.

+Maplibre/Mapbox GL JS also require a tilejson.json endpoint which is available at `/otp/routers/{routerId}/vectorTiles/{layers}/tilejson.json`.

 Translatable fields in the tiles are translated based on the `accept-language` header in requests.
 Currently, only the language with the highest priority from the header is used.